theias/ias_package_shell/src/templates/project_dir/README.md

 # Installation

-Ideally stuff should run if you clone the git repo, and install the deps specified in either "deb_control" or "rpm_specific"
+Ideally stuff should run if you clone the git repo, and install the deps specified in either "DEBIAN/control" or "RPM/specfile.spec"

 Optionally, you can build a package which will install the binaries in